rscarson/font-map/readme.md

 This crate was made for a very specific use-case, and as such currently has a few limitations:
 - Only supports TTF fonts
 - And even then, only a subset of the spec, namely:
-- Only formats 0 and 4 of the `cmap` table
+- Only some formats of the `cmap` table
 - Only Unicode, or MS encoding 1 and 10, and `Macintosh::0` of the `name` table
 - Only formats 2.5 or below of the `post` table